-for the US Merchant Marine were introduced on February 23, 1942, as a wartime measure.
+for the US Merchant Marines were introduced on February 23, 1942, as a wartime measure.
 This type of passport was short-lived and was discontinued on August 28, 1945.
 No fees were collected for such a passport issued to an American seaman who required a passport in connection with his duties aboard an American flag vessel.
 African American Seaman Passport

 Later Mulzac was offered the command of a ship with an all-black crew.
 He refused, declaring that “under no circumstances will I command a Jim Crow vessel.”
-Twenty-two years passed before Mulzac would again receive an offer to command a naval ship.
+Twenty-two years passed before Mulzac received an offer to command a naval ship again.
 During World War II, his demand for an integrated crew was finally met, and he was put in command of the SS Booker T. Washington.
 African American Seaman Passport

-Captain Mulzac was but one of the approximately 24,000 African-Americans (10 % of the Service) in the Merchant Marine during WWII.
-African-Americans served in every capacity aboard the ships, at a time when the army and Navy employed policies of racial restriction and segregation.
+was but one of the approximately 24,000 African-Americans (10 % of the Service) in the Merchant Marine during WWII.
+African-Americans served in every capacity aboard the ships when the army and Navy employed racial restriction and segregation policies.
 For example, at the beginning of the war, African-Americans could serve only as messmen in the Navy.

-The U.S. Maritime Service, the official training organization of the U.S. Merchant Marine, also applied a nondiscrimination policy at a time other services were segregated.
+The U.S. Maritime Service, the official training organization of the U.S. Merchant Marine, also applied a nondiscrimination policy when other services were segregated.

 *Source: American Merchant Marine at War, www.usmm.org